Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Spectral Analysis of the Generic Parabolic ( -Like) Generators

 The second method involves writing the spectral decomposition directly in its continuous spectral form~(\ref{eq:propagator_ISP_spectral-decomposition}), which will be expressed in the Euclidean-time version,

 where $K^{(\text{par})}_{l+\nu} $ is given by Eq.~(\ref{eq:propagator_ISP}), and the corresponding real-time propagator involves the replacement $T \rightarrow iT$.
 No additional assumptions are needed as the propagator is expanded in this form by construction from a well-established integral identity for Bessel functions~(Sec.~13.31 of Ref.~\cite{wat:44} and 10.22.67 of Ref.~\cite{NIST:2010}): Weber's second exponential integral~(\ref{eq:Weber-2nd-exponential-int}).
-With the substitutions $E= x^2$, $T/\hbar = c^2$, $\sqrt{2 M} \, r' /\hbar=a $, $\sqrt{2M} \, r''/\hbar =b$ in Eq.~(\ref{eq:Weber-2nd-exponential-int}), and insertion of an additional factor $2M\sqrt{r'r''}/\hbar^2$, the identity becomes straightforwardly the desired Eq.~(\ref{eq:propagator_ISP_spectral-decomposition_E}), with the same continuous energy eigenfunctions as displayed in Eq.~(\ref{eq:ISP_energy-eigenfunctions}).
+With the substitutions $E= x^2$, $T/\hbar = c^2$, $\sqrt{2 M} \, r' /\hbar=a $, $\sqrt{2M} \, r''/\hbar =b$ in Eq.~(\ref{eq:Weber-2nd-exponential-int}), and insertion of an additional factor $2M\sqrt{r'r''}/\hbar^2$, the identity turns formally into the desired Eq.~(\ref{eq:propagator_ISP_spectral-decomposition_E}), with the same continuous energy eigenfunctions as displayed in Eq.~(\ref{eq:ISP_energy-eigenfunctions}).

-\subsubsection{Parabolic Generators: Spectral Decomposition via a Fourier Method}
+\subsection{Parabolic Generators: Spectral Decomposition via a Fourier Method}

 The third method is based on a simple restatement of the spectral expansion of an operator with a continuous spectrum.
 From the continuous spectral decomposition~(\ref{eq:propagator_ISP_spectral-decomposition}), the inverse Fourier transform with respect to the variable $E$ converts the propagator $ K^{(\text{par})}_{l+\nu} (r'',r';T)$ into the wave-function product